chris-short/chrisshort.net/content/causes.md

 ]
 +++

 There are many causes worth supporting out there.
 It's important that you help out organizations doing good in the world.
 At the very least, set up [Amazon Smile](https://smile.amazon.com) to support your charity of choice.
-Below is a list of causes I support.
+Here is a list of causes I support:

 * [Electronic Frontier Foundation](https://www.eff.org/)
 * [K2 CHALLENGE (The Cloudcast)](https://www.crowdrise.com/the-cloudcast1)